 *If you placed tape on the rumble motors in the handle of the controller, don’t forget to remove it before moving on to the final step.

-Step 9: Reattach the Outer Shell of the Xbox One Controller
+Step #9 – Reattach the Xbox One Controller Shell

 Now that your controller is starting to look like a controller again, the last thing you’ll need to do is reattach the front, back, and sides of the Xbox One controller.
 If you’re interested in re-painting, or applying an Xbox One Controller skin, this is the time to do it.